strimzi/strimzi.github.io/_posts/2021-12-09-kafka-segment-retention.md

 ```

 How these entries are added inside the index file is defined by the `log.index.interval.bytes` parameter, which is 4096 bytes by default.
-It means that every 4096 bytes of records added in the log file, an entry is added in the corresponding index file.
+It means that for every 4096 bytes of records added in the log file, an entry is added in the corresponding index file.
 Each entry is 8 bytes in size, 4 for the offset and 4 for the bytes position in the segment.
 In this example, we have a new index entry added every 28 records because 28 * 150 = 4200.

-If a consumer wants to read starting at specific offset, the search of the record is made with the following steps:
+If a consumer wants to read starting at a specific offset, a search for the record is made as follows:

-* Searching for the `.index` file based on its name which follows the same patterns as the corresponding `.log` file; it contains the starting offset of the records indexed by that index.
+* Search for an `.index` file based on its name, which follows the same patterns as the corresponding `.log` file.
+The file contains the starting offset of the records indexed by that index.
-* Searching for the entry of the `.index` file where the requested offset falls.
+* Search for an entry in the `.index` file where the requested offset falls.
-* Using the corresponding bytes offset to access the `.log` file and searching for the offset that the consumer wants to start from.
+* Use the corresponding bytes offset to access the `.log` file and search for the offset that the consumer wants to start from.

-The `log.index.interval.bytes` parameter can be tuned for faster searches of records despite the index file growing or viceversa.
+The `log.index.interval.bytes` parameter can be tuned for faster searches of records despite the index file growing or vice versa.
 If you set `log.index.interval.bytes` to less than the default 4096 bytes, you will have more entries in the index for a more fine-grained search.
 But more entries will cause the file to increase in size faster as well.
 If you set the parameter above the default 4096 bytes, you will have less entries in the index, which will slow down the search.
 This also means that the file size will increase in size more slowly too.